-Additional reading incorporates other aspects of North America such as French-Canadian heritage, rural and urban lifestyles, and multiculturalism.
+Additional reading titles incorporate other aspects of North America such as French and Métis Canadian heritage, rural and urban lifestyles, and multiculturalism.
 Together, the selections offer students an appreciation for the great diversity and mixed heritage of North America.